 Why should you take the time to consider a rebrand?.

-There are many reasons to invest in a rebrand but it usually starts with solving a strategic business problem.
+There are many reasons to invest in a rebrand, but it usually starts with solving a strategic business problem.
 Your business may have become something more than when you started it.
 The industry or market may have changed or advanced beyond your identity.
 Or maybe there are some misunderstandings about what your company provides?

-Have you seen any red flags that your identity, name or brand has not been helping or maybe even confusing possible customers?
-Have they been arriving at false conclusions before you've had a chance to tell your story?
+Have you seen any red flags that your identity, name, or brand has not been helping or maybe even confusing possible customers?
+Have they arrived at false conclusions before you've had a chance to tell your story?
 Take some time to reevaluate how well the identity of your business is communicating who you are and why you're on the planet.
 Take a quick Twitter poll to see how many people quickly understand what you do by just showing your logo or company name.

-I find the most candid answers come from those on the front lines with customers — the sales staff.
+The most candid answers come from those on the front lines with customers — the sales staff.
 I often ask them these questions; How long does it take for them to present the company?
 Does it require a slide deck?
 Does the message match the name, logo, and brand of the company?
 How much of your time involves filtering through requests to find the right customer?